 A Kangaroo is a large hopping marsupial mammal.
-The female carried their babies in a pouch in their abdomen...
+The females carry their babies in a pouch in their abdomen...

 A Cockatoo is a very large parrot.
 It can be up to 38 cm (15 in) in length.
 It is quite common...

-The Kookaburra sound like a human laughing.
+The Kookaburra sounds like a human laughing.
 It loves to eat snakes It .is the worlds largest kingfisher...

 The Fairy Penguin, found along the southern coast, is the smallest penguin species in the world...